How To: 6 Home Screen Hacks for Your iPhone Apple Won't Tell You About

 You can also remove all the app names on your Home Screen, but it's not as simple as wiping out all your folder names.
 Instead, you must replace the current app icons with bookmarks from the Shortcuts app, as described above for custom app icons.

 Follow the instructions above to create a custom app icon on your Home Screen, but use the app's original icon instead of a custom one when adding it to your Home Screen.
-Before adding it, delete the contents of the name and hit "Add."
+Before adding it, delete the entire name and hit "Add."
 Unlike folder names, you don't need a special invisible character to go nameless.
-And these bookmarks will appear at the very bottom of the App Library, out of the way.
+And these bookmarks will appear out of the way at the bottom of the App Library.

-To learn the whole process with more details and tips, see our full guide to hiding app icon names on your Home Screen.
+To learn the whole process with more details and tips, see our complete guide to hiding app icon names on your Home Screen.

 6. Create Contact Pages